-There are many labels on eggs, meat and dairy products, and they can all be very confusing.
+There are many labels on eggs, meat and dairy products and they can all be very confusing.
 But when it comes to chicken and eggs, “free range” and “free run” are particularly confusing labels for consumers to decode.

-When it comes to buying eggs, “free run” and “free range” can be meaningful labels to look for.
-After all, no one likes to think of chickens living in tiny cages.
-But in Canada, when it comes to buying chicken, the reality is that all chickens raised for meat (called ‘broiler chickens’) are cage-free.
+“Free run” and “free range” can be meaningful labels to look for when it comes to purchasing eggs.
+After all, no one likes to think of chickens living in tiny, cramped cages.
+But in Canada, when it comes to purchasing chicken, the reality is that all chickens raised for meat (called ‘broiler chickens’) are cage-free.
 Yes, you read that correctly.
 Broiler chickens are never kept in cages.
-Therefore, they are all “free run” unless they get to go outside, in which case they are considered “free range” (though this is less common than free run).
+Therefore, they are all “free run” unless they get to go outside, in which case they are considered “free range”.

 In fact, if you see “free run” on a package of chicken in Canada, you should also see a tiny star next to it accompanied by tiny print near the bottom of the package that says “like all chickens in Canada”.
 This disclaimer is legally required on chicken meat if the term “free run” is used on the package so customers aren’t accidentally mislead.
 If you don’t see this disclaimer, you can report it to the Canadian Food Inspection Agency (CFIA) and they will follow up with the food company.

 This goes for turkey meat as well.
 Turkeys raised for meat are never housed in cages in Canada.
 Free run turkey housing is standard practice.
 If the turkeys get to go outside, they are labeled “free range”.
 The same food labeling rule applies to turkey meat labeled as free run, so get in touch with the CFIA if you see a misleading label on turkey.